 Eligibility will guide initial priority as articulated in the Title IV Part B legislation in section 4203(a) (3).
-Competitive priority will include but not be limited to indicators of need including high poverty and will compliment but not duplicate the indicators used to determine comprehensive and targeted schools.
+Competitive priority will include but not be limited to indicators of need including high poverty and will complement but not duplicate the indicators used to determine comprehensive and targeted schools.
 Regular and on-going objective assessments of the application process will take place to ascertain if substantial progress towards state goals is being met and if any adaptations need to be made.
 The application process as a whole is designed to assure that grantees can meet and be held accountable to both local and statewide goals.

 H. Title V, Part B, Subpart 2: Rural and Low-Income School Program